Spacelift + ServiceNow = Self-Service IaC Without the Learning Curve

 Download The Practitioner’s Guide to Scaling Infrastructure as Code

-It’s important to keep following standard Kubernetes security best practices when you’re integrating your clusters with CI/CD platforms.
-Harden your environment by enabling etcd encryption, setting up precise RBAC permissions for your CI/CD user accounts, and ensuring any sensitive config values are added to Secrets instead of plain ConfigMaps.
+It’s important to keep following standard Kubernetes security best practices when you’re integrating your clusters with CI/CD platforms:

-You should check your CI/CD platform only exposes your cluster connections to projects and users you’ve specifically authorized.
+Check that your CI/CD platform only exposes your cluster connections to projects and users you’ve specifically authorized.
 Remember that anyone who can commit to your project could send malicious code through the pipeline into your Kubernetes cluster.

 There are two main ways to connect CI/CD systems to Kubernetes:

-- Push-based workflows rely on the CI/CD platform being provided with certificates and credentials that let it reach out to your Kubernetes cluster.
+• Push-based workflows rely on the CI/CD platform being provided with certificates and credentials that let it reach out to your Kubernetes cluster.
 You then use familiar tools such as Kubectl and Helm to push changes into Kubernetes from the outside.

-- Pull-based workflows run an agent utility inside the cluster.
-The agent is given credentials for your source control system.
+• Pull-based workflows run an agent utility inside the cluster.
+The agent is given credentials for your source-control system.
 Its access should be scoped to just the projects it needs to deploy.
 The agent periodically looks for changes and pulls them into the cluster.
 This inverts the push-based model.

 Pull-based CI/CD is increasingly popular because it provides stronger protection for your cluster.
-In order to be effective, push-based workflows require privileged Kubernetes credentials to be stored on your source control server.
+To be effective, push-based workflows require privileged Kubernetes credentials to be stored on your source control server.
 If the server’s compromised, attackers could steal the credentials, access your cluster, and perform arbitrary actions.
-With a pull-based workflow, attacks against the CI/CD platform won’t grant access to your entire cluster.

-None of these best practices need to be difficult.
+None of these best practices needs to be difficult.
 You should aim to create a toolchain that supports you in efficiently running CI/CD pipelines with Kubernetes, while avoiding security problems and common mistakes.
-Here are five tools you can try out.

 GitLab